iMahimaSingh/memory_flip_game/Readme.md

 - Enhanced Performance: Removing matched cards minimizes the workload for the browser, making rendering faster.
 - Simplified Game Flow: Reducing DOM complexity ensures smoother animations and responsive gameplay.

-Feel free to clone this project and explore the latest features!
+Feel free to clone this project and explore the latest features.

 Enjoy the game and test your memory skills! 😊